josuer08/VSCPweb/README.md

 + Use linux namespace based lightweight containers as hosts or servers in the network
 + Monitor the health of all of the worker servers
 + Have CLI access to all of the hosts of the virtual network
-+ Have CLI access to mininet
++ Have CLI acc
+ess to mininet

 ## Table of Contents